Prateek07-Kumar/ElectroScope_EV_Trends_in_India/README.md

 This project is licensed under the [MIT License]()

 ## Contact
-For inquiries, please contact Satish Sangwan
+For inquiries, please contact Prateek Kumar
 - Email:
 - LinkedIN :